Risk Arbitrage Today: Dissecting Rite Aid's Letter

 Alere is in the process of being acquired by Abbott Labs (NYSE:ABT) for a revised price of $51.
 The transaction is expected to close by the end of the third quarter of 2017.

-On Monday Alere (NYSE:ALR) filed its long awaited annual report or 10K.
-And the news wasn't as bad as it could have been.
+On Monday, Alere (NYSE:ALR) filed its long-awaited annual report or 10-K. And the news wasn't as bad as it could have been.
 Alere had conducted an investigation, that consisted of a review of revenue recognition in South Korea and Japan, as well as the review of financial statements and inappropriate conduct in South Korea.

 Based on the review, Alere determined that it had incorrectly recorded certain revenue transactions in South Korea.
 The Review also identified a revenue adjustment related to a transaction in Japan.
 In addition, Alere made corrections for certain other misstatements.